 Enter the years immediately before the Revolution and experience the grandeur of royal government in Virginia just before its collapse.
 Feel the tension between the rulers and the ruled in this revolutionary time as the British government's authority was increasingly questioned.
 Home to seven royal governors and the first two elected governors in Virginia, the Palace was meant to project British authority and wealth.
 From the large display of period swords and guns to the elegant décor and grand ballroom, the Palace was built to impress.

-Visit one of the oldest houses in Williamsburg, which is celebrating its 300th anniversary in 2018.
+Visit the Everard House, one of the oldest houses in Williamsburg, which is celebrating its 300th anniversary in 2018.
 Discover the rags-to-riches story of Thomas Everard, who arrived from London as an orphaned apprentice and became a wealthy planter and civic leader.
 Furnished with 18th-century antiques, the house has been meticulously restored to its early appearance.
 The kitchen and smokehouse are also original buildings.

 You may be surprised that many of today's home furnishings are deeply tied to those of the past.
 Take an in-depth guided tour of 18th- and early 19th-century furniture.
 You'll see rare baroque, rococo, and neo-classical tables, chairs, chests, and desks that set the fashions we continue to enjoy today.Learn More

 Explore and learn on a guided tour of some of the museum's masterworks on exhibit, including paintings, ceramics, textiles, furniture, and silver.Learn More